craftercms/docs/source/new-ia/reference/devcontentops.rst

 DevContentOps Toolkit (Crafter CLI)
 ===================================

-..
-TODO Add a link to GitHub somewhere

 CrafterCMS provides a DevContentOps Toolkit to support :ref:`DevContentOps <newIa-devcontentops>` processes in CrafterCMS.
 The DevContentOps Toolkit contains the CrafterCMS Command Line Interface (CLI), that allows you to authenticate with CrafterCMS and exercise its APIs via a Unix or Windows command line interface.

 To run the command line tool (CrafterCMS Command line Interface (CLI) for DevContentOps processes), in your terminal program, navigate to the ``bin`` folder  ``CRAFTER_HOME/bin/cli/bin/``.
 There you will find two versions of the tool: